psdon/Flask-Manage-Webpack/README.md

 ### Config Variables:
 1. `MANAGE_WEBPACK_MANIFEST_PATH` defaults to `static/manifest.json`
 2. `MANAGE_WEBPACK_ASSETS_URL`: Your static url domain name.
 Defaults to `None`
 3. `MANAGE_WEBPACK_MANIFEST_URL`: Your absolute manifest.json url.
-This is useful if you wish to host you manifest.json file in a remote server, and if you like to automate your Webpack build process by hosting it to such service like `Netlify`. i.e.`https://example.com/manifest.json`
+This is useful if you wish to host your manifest.json file in a remote server, and if you like to automate your Webpack build process by hosting it to such service like `Netlify`. i.e.`https://example.com/manifest.json`

 ---